Browne Review: Submissions and lobbying

 The Russell Group's submission to the review stated that graduates should pay real rates of interest on their student loans to prevent a university funding crisis.
 The 1994 Group have stated that there should be an increase in the cap to generate competition between universities.
 Wendy Piatt, head of the Russell Group, has stated that current levels of funding are not adequate if Universities are to remain globally competitive.
-The 1994 Group have called for the review to ensure that cost does not prevent people from attending University and for a focus on the student experience.
+The 1994 Group have called for the review to ensure that cost does not prevent people from attending university and for a focus on the student experience.

 Million+ have stated that students should not be asked to pay more for cuts in public funding and Unions 94 have called for more progressive alternatives to variable tuition fees.

 The University and Colleges Union have stated that lifting the cap on tuition fees would be 'the most regressive piece of education policy since the war' and suggest replacing fees with a Business Education Tax.

 In their second submission to the Browne Review the Russell Group stated that lifting the cap on tuition fees was the only "viable and fair" way of financing higher education and that the "liberalisation of the fee regime" was a future aim.

 The Institute for Fiscal Studies concludes in its submission that: "Increasing fees without increasing loans and/or grants by the same value or more will result in a negative impact on participation".

 The British Medical Association has warned that increasing tuition fees could land medical students with debts in excess of £90,000, as medical degrees are longer and give students less time to partake in part-time work.

 Findings

-The Browne Review published its findings on 12 October 2010.
-The recommendations include:
+The Browne Review into the future of Higher Education Funding published its report on 12 October 2010 in a document entitled Securing a Sustainable Future for Higher Education.
+The report based its recommendations on six principles which were: